wso2/docs-is/en/docs/quick-starts/attribute-config-sample.md

 ### Try it out

-1. Login to the sample application at <http://wso2is.local:8080/travelocity.com/index.jsp> using admin credentials.
+1. Log in to the sample application at <http://wso2is.local:8080/travelocity.com/index.jsp> using admin credentials.

     !!! info
         The user's consent is required to access the attribute information.
 Click on **Continue** to agree to let the application access this information.
 To skip this step, you can navigate to the **Advanced** tab of your application and enable **Skip login consent**.